General recommendations heat wave

 Make the most of the lower night-time temperatures: allow plenty of outside air to circulate through buildings.

 Keep up to date with the latest weather reports via the media.

 Contact those around you (including neighbours) who fall into the risk category (focus on elderly who live alone and/or people with chronic diseases) and ensure that they are well and able to follow the existing recommendations.

 Always follow official recommendations.

-A heatwave can leave damage in its wake and has a visible detrimental effect on the landscape (dried-up ground, cracks in the earth, damage to crops etc.).
-Severe heatwaves can also cause fatalities, as was the case in 2003.
+A heat period can leave damage in its wake and can have a visible detrimental effect on the landscape (dried-up grounds, cracks in the earth, damage to crops etc.).
+Severe heatwaves can also cause fatalities, as was the case in 2003 and 2015.

-After a heatwave, you should take extra care of yourself and not try to do any vigorous sporting activities.
+After a heat period, you should take extra care of yourself and try not to achieve top athletic performances.
 The body needs time to readjust.

-Find out from your local pharmacist or doctor what precautionary measures can be taken to be well prepared for the next heatwave.
+Find out from your local pharmacist or doctor what precautionary measures can be taken in order to be well prepared for the next heat period.

-After a heatwave, the potential for forest fires still exists.
+After a period of heat, the potential for forest fires still exists.